KevinSHIT/COVID-19-UK-Bot/README.md

 ## LICENSE

-This bot is licensed by MIT.
+This bot is licensed under MIT.

 ```
 MIT License